Introduction

 - Replaced sugar with granulated monk fruit

-- Replaced butter with coconut oil
+- Replaced melted unsalted butter with melted coconut oil

 - 1/2 cup (112 g) Extra virgin coconut oil